diegoesp/ladri/README.md

 It is also a reference implementation for a simple HTML5 game framework called "Sacoa"

 # How to play
 Just pull the repository into a directory and open index.html using a browser.
-Simple! don't you just love HTML?
+Simple! don't you just love web techs?
 Use your keyboard, mouse or touch screen to move the pad.

 # Other considerations